 My last three one-to-one business coaching clients have found me through Google.
-This is unusual considering that business coaching with me is a commitment of ten sessions (I’ve never offered one-off sessions) and that it’s highly interpersonal, requiring a great deal of trust.
+This is unusual considering that business coaching with me is a commitment of six months (I’ve never offered one-off sessions) and that it’s highly interpersonal, requiring a great deal of trust.

 This isn’t a radical concept.
 This is simply digital marketing in practice.

 If you have a program, offer or package that’s defined, rather than a bespoke, open-ended service that requires you to scope and quote on, it can be done.
 This is how to reduce the time, effort and angst of meetings, quoting and haggling, and use your website to sell your services, quickly and effectively.

 Make your offer relevant

 Making your offer relevant takes some experimentation and is sometimes difficult to ‘nail’ when you’ve first start out in business.
 Central to your offer being relevant to your audience is empathy.
 You need to speak with people and suspend your judgment so that you can better understand what they want and are willing to pay good money for.